sqlparser/sqlflow_public/grabit/readme.md

 ```

 #### 6. githubRepo & bitbucketRepo
-When `optionType`=2, grabit will fetch SQL files from a specified github repo, When `optionType`=3, grabit will fetch SQL files from a specified bitbucket repository, the SQL script files are stored in `data/github/` or `data/bitbucket/` directory.
+When `optionType`=2, grabit will fetch SQL files from a specified github repo,
+When `optionType`=3, grabit will fetch SQL files from a specified bitbucket repository,
+the SQL script files are stored in `data/github/` or `data/bitbucket/` directory temporary
+before submitting to the SQLFlow server.

 Both sshkey and account password authentication methods are supported.